pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection add command
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``connection add`` command creates a new connection using the command arguments and sets the new connection as the current connection.
+The ``connection add`` command creates a new connection using the command arguments and options and sets the new connection as the current connection.
 This command saves the new connection to the :term:`connections file` (see ``connection save``).